 ISFP – Quiet, friendly, sensitive, and kind.
 Enjoy the present moment, what’s going on around them.
 Like to have their own space and to work within their own time frame.
 Loyal and committed to their values and to people who are important to them.
 Dislike disagreements and conflicts; do not force their opinions or values on others.

 INFP – Idealistic, loyal to their values and to people who are important to them.
 Want an external life that is congruent with their values.
 Curious, quick to see possibilities, can be catalysts for implementing ideas.
-Seek to understand people and to help them fulfill their potential.
+Seek to understand people and to help them fulfil their potential.
 Adaptable, flexible, and accepting unless a value is threatened.